wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>43.
 Tome of Oenomancy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Must have been white before, now deep burgundy.
 Doesn't make much sense.*
-- SD return to your pool on a roll of 1 to 4 when drunk, they dont when sober.
+- SD return to your pool on a roll of 1 to 4 when drunk, they don’t when sober.
 - Each time you study this book, you brew six bottles of alcohol of your design.
 - Roll 1D4, you gain the following spell: 1.
 [Aura of Intoxication](/2020/11/13/aura-of-intoxication/), 2.
 [Explode Alcohol](/2020/11/13/explode-alcohol/), 3.
 [Summon Party](/2020/11/13/summon-party/), 4.
 [Water to Wine](/2020/11/13/water-to-wine/)
 ###### *From Meandering Banter's [Beeromancer](https://meanderingbanter.blogspot.com/2019/06/narcomancer-beeromancer.html)!*